Generative inverse design of multimodal resonant structures for locally resonant metamaterials

 \subsection{Design of resonators with desired properties}

-Next, we wish to assess generalization of the cVAE predictions by demanding a set of modal parameters which are not included in the generated data set.
+Having validated the quality of the cVAE predictions, we wish to assess its general applicability by demanding a set of modal parameters which are not included in the generated data set.
 There is, however, a limitation to the freedom of choice of these parameters since not all requests are physically realizable.
-For example, specifying the frequency and mass of mode 1 limits the possible ranges for mode 2 since there is a certain correlation between the modes.
-Here, we specify the parameters for mode 1, and conditioned on these specifications we sample a multivariate Gaussian distribution to find the range of possible values for mode 2.
+Specifying the frequency and mass of mode 1 limits the possible ranges for mode 2 since there is a certain correlation between the modes.
+Here, we randomly specify the parameters for mode 1, and conditioned on these specifications we sample a multivariate Gaussian distribution to find the range of possible values for mode 2.
 The Gaussian was previously fitted to the data the cVAE was trained on.

 With this restraint, we ask the cVAE $4$ different requests which were not within the generated dataset and let it generate $1000$ designs by sampling the latent space.
 The top $20$, as predicted by the cVAE, are explicitly modeled in ANSYS to check whether these designs match the requested dynamic properties.
-In Figure~\ref{fig:ansys} we visualize the dynamic properties of the best $3$ designs, and find a good agreement.
-As expected, the results become less accurate when coming to the tails of the training distribution, as was shown in figure~\ref{fig:vae error}.
-Also, we observe that the requested attributes for mode 1 are matched more closely than those of the second mode.
+Figure~\ref{fig:ansys} visualizes the dynamic properties of the best $3$ designs, showing a good agreement.
+As expected, the results become less accurate when coming to the tails of the training distribution, as was shown in Figure~\ref{fig:vae error}.
+We observe that the requested attributes for mode 1 are matched more closely than those of the second mode.